labex-labs/open-source-labs/python/python-mastery/lab-ex7-6-metaclasses-in-action/en/step3.md

 EOF
 ```

 If our metaclass is working correctly, we should be able to define the `Stock` class without importing the validator types.
+This is because the metaclass has already made them available in the namespace.